telerik/ajax-docs/knowledge-base/editor-disable-browser-spellchecker-and-red-underlines.md

 The misspelled words in the editor's content area get automatically highlighted with curly red underlines.

 ## Solution
-The curly red underline is a result of the browser spellchecker that can be disabled by using the (spellcheck attribute)[https://www.w3schools.com/tags/att_global_spellcheck.asp].
+The curly red underline is a result of the browser spellchecker that can be disabled by using the [spellcheck attribute](https://www.w3schools.com/tags/att_global_spellcheck.asp).

 We need to set the **spellcheck** attribute with a false value to the content area of RadEditor: